TR-Systems/modernist/index.md

 I only copied what was needed and then modified the style sheet, default html and config to get what you see here.
 I removed a lot of formatting and fluff that I didn't like from the overloaded style sheet (too many cooks in the kitchen).

 ### Editing and Publishing
 The repo has two branches.
-Apply changes and new content to the top level "edit" branch, then pull them down into the "publish" branch for the automatic "pages build" process.
+Apply changes and new content to the top level "edit" branch, then pull them down into the "gh-pages" branch for the automatic "pages build" process.
 There may be a better way but this works for me since I do all editing online.

 I will get around to using Git, Ruby and Jekyll on the desktop soon for development and testing but that will take some work and won't be so easy.
 I just picked up a new raspberry pi 4 for that purpose, but I'm going to try it on Windows, too.
 [Start here.](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll){:target="_blank"}